phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

-Only for some.
+<b>Please Note:</b> Only for some.
 Only a few Elites.
 It's always a good idea to mind your business.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">